-8. Ask for suggestions in the comments
+8. Ask for your audience’s suggestions in the comments

-Asking for suggestions in the comments section is especially helpful when your audience is still small, because it’s possible to read every single comment and find great ideas.
+Asking for suggestions in the comments section is especially helpful when your audience is still small, because it’s possible for you to read every single comment and find great ideas.
 If you create content that’s directly requested by your current audience, you’re bound to attract more viewers like them.

 9. Upload a trailer to your YouTube channel